betaflight/betaflight.com/docs/wiki/release/Betaflight-4-5-Release-Notes.md

 ## 17. Blackbox and logging updates

 Un-filtered gyro and RPM data are now logged by default.
 Enabling the `gyro_scaled` debug isn't needed any more for basic spectral analysis of pre- and post- filter noise in Blackbox Log Explorer.
-The latest version of PID Toolbox can read this un-filtered gyro directly, but if you're using software that expects `gyro_scaled` as usual.
+The latest version of PID Toolbox can read this un-filtered gyro directly, but if you're using software that expects `gyro_scaled`, then set it as usual.

 Blackbox now supports 8 channels of data per debug.
 Not all debugs have been updated to take advantage of this, but it is extremely helpful when developing.